foxkit-us/PyIRC/README.md

 modern platforms).

 PyIRC 3 requires Python 3.3 or newer. asyncio support requires either 3.4, or for asyncio to be installed from PyPI.
+STARTTLS support with asyncio requires Python 3.7 or newer.

 ## Documentation
 Documentation is automatically generated and placed